Image

 Risk Policy and Assessment Committee, Member

-Ricardo Manuel Arango, Director of the Board since 2016, is Senior Partner of the law firm of Arias, Fábrega & Fábrega in Panama.
-Since 2004, Mr. Arango has held several leadership positions in the firm, contributing to shape the organization into a leading Latin-American law firm.
+Ricardo Manuel Arango, Member of the Board since 2016, is Senior Partner of the law firm of Arias, Fábrega & Fábrega in Panama.
+Since 2004.
+Mr. Arango has held several leadership positions in the firm, contributing to shape the organization into a leading Latin-American law firm.

 ROLAND HOLST